35 mm movie film: Decline and resurgence

 In the transition period centered around 2010–2015, the rapid conversion of the cinema exhibition industry to digital projection saw 35 mm film projectors removed from most of the projection rooms as they were replaced by digital projectors.
 By the mid-2010s, most of the theaters across the world had been converted to digital projection, although a small percentage (under 10% overall) continued running 35 mm projectors, mostly indie theaters or those in more economically challenged regions.
 However, it continued as a niche market for enthusiasts and format lovers.

 In the 2020s, 35 mm has seen some resurgence in usage.
-The resurgence comes from those who find 35 mm to be more visually pleasing and evoke nostalgic feelings, as well as a desire from young Millennials and Generation Z filmmakers and photographers to preserve the art.
-Several films such as Oppenheimer and Anora have been produced using 35 mm film.
+The resurgence comes from those who find 35 mm to be more visually pleasing and evoke nostalgic feelings, as well as a desire from millennial and Generation Z filmmakers and photographers to preserve the art.
+Several films such as Marty Supreme and Anora have been produced using 35 mm film.
 In an effort to rebuild business lost during the COVID-19 pandemic, some theaters have used special event screenings of films with 35 mm film projectors to attract customers.
 Most of these screenings occur in large metropolitan areas.